-This morning I came across a post from Flavors of Bogota that posed a wonderfully different way of looking at one’s bucket list, and it inspired me to rethink my ‘life list.’
-I’ve always been a fan of lists, but somewhat paradoxically, they’ve always caused me some sort of anxiety.
+A while back I was inspired to rethink my ‘life list.’
+I’m a fan of lists, but somewhat paradoxically, they’ve always caused me some sort of anxiety.
 There’s so much to do, and sometimes things get in the way, and when you can’t do things exactly the way you’re supposed to, all of a sudden you’re failing.

 Take my New Year’s resolutions, for example.
 I love resolutions.
 I love opportunity for improvement.
 I love measurable goals.
 But things happen.
 One of my resolutions was to do 100 crunches a day.
 Awesome, right?
 Well, not awesome when you manage to get a stomach bug in the first full week of the year, and then the next thing you know you’re about 700 crunches behind.
 Measurable goals are great for work, but perhaps life should be a bit more flexible?
 Perhaps a better resolution might have been, “Increase weekly exercise?”
 “Walk more?”